PrismLauncher/PrismLauncher/.github/ISSUE_TEMPLATE.md

 	- A good title includes a brief summary of the issue and avoids things such as "Help" and "What?!".
  5. Place all information below the ---- of lines.
  - It makes the issue look pretty

+If you believe your issue to be a bug, please make sure you check the wiki page: https://github.com/MultiMC/MultiMC5/wiki/Report-a-Bug
 -->

 System Information